wheygladiator/Assignment-2-Final/README.md

 ## Included Files
 `run_analysis.R` contains all the code to perform the analyses described in the project.
 The output of the 5 steps is called `tidydata.txt`, which was also uploaded.
+It also contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.